stong3/sihnpy/docs/3.sliding_window/sw_intro.md

 :scale: 30
 :align: center
 ```
 *Illustration of the sliding-window approach to select sub-groups of participants.
 Subsamples of participants (window size) are chosen iteratively by taking the participants from the cohort, ordered by variable of interest, and slowly moving along (step size) the variable of interest.
+The half-rectangle represents the first window selected by the method while dotted half-rectangles represent the next few windows to be selected.
 This method yields subsets of overlapping participants across the original sample, offering a cross-sectional, semi-continuous overview of changes.
 Adapted from St-Onge et al. (2023).*[^Stonge_2023]

 ## Data type

-The sliding-window currently only works for tabular (i.e., spreadsheet) data.
+The **sliding-window** currently only works for tabular (i.e., spreadsheet) data.
 Specifically, data input into `sihnpy` should be a `pandas.DataFrame` with the index set as the participants' IDs and the `DataFrame` should have the variable you want to use to create the windows.
 The variable used to create the windows should be continuous.

 ## Use cases and limitations